hongboooo/hongboooo.github.io/_pages/about.md

 09/2018 - 06/2022 -->

+# Research

 During my Phd, I think of my research in the three categories below.

-## 1️⃣Proposing User-centered Interactive and Generative Creation System
+### 1️⃣Proposing User-centered Interactive and Generative Creation System

 Generative AI has subverted the traditional creative mode.
 However, AI research always focuses on technological innovation, resulting in designers and creators still needing to adopt computer-centered interaction language (e.g., Bounding Box, semantic map) instead of their familiar design language and material (e.g., Sketch, Graphic Panel, Prototype).
 From the user-centered perspective, I integrate AI ability in creators’ familiar habits, materials, and tools, proposing efficient and easy-to-use systems.